trunkmaster/nextspace/README.md

 > * Another implementation of WindowMaker.
 >
 > Workspace is written from scratch.
 Some WindowMaker code is a part of Workspace (as well as configuration defaults) to provide window management functions.
 The code is tightly coupled with Workspace to provide seamless intergation.
 Configurable parameters of the integrated WindowMaker are spread across Workspace's Preferences and Preferences application.

-Theoretically, Workspace can be used without WindowMaker.
-However, the current development focus is on a **single** application to deliver the best user experience.

 ![Workspace](Documentation/Workspace.png)